CollinWeyel/jbrasso-fork/README.md

 Just upload the previous downloaded zip file in the joomla extension manager.

+## Usage

+Just configure the listed parameters in the plugin configuration and set the access level to `Public`.
+Then everything should work.

 ## Credits

 Thanks to [Ioannis Brailas](https://github.com/jbrailas) for the original plugin.